Beverly Hills Cop: Axel F: Development

 A fourth entry in the Beverly Hills Cop series was initially announced for release in the mid-1990s, under the production of Eddie Murphy's production company, Eddie Murphy Productions, before production fizzled out.
-In June 2001, it was announced that Jason Richman had been hired to write a treatment for Beverly Hills Cop IV after executives were impressed with his rewrites of Bad Company.
+In June 2001, it was announced that Jason Richman had been hired to write a film treatment for Beverly Hills Cop IV after executives were impressed with his rewrites of Bad Company.
 The film was re-announced in 2006, when producer Jerry Bruckheimer announced his intention to resurrect the film series, though he eventually gave up his option to produce the film, passing production duties to Lorenzo di Bonaventura.

 In September 2006, a script, which was an amalgamation of several earlier drafts, was presented to Murphy, who was reported to be "very happy" with the outline, described as an attempt to recapture the "feel of the original."
 Murphy admitted one of his motivations for making a fourth Beverly Hills Cop film was to make up for the fact that the third film was "horrible" and "he didn't want to leave (the series) like that."

 In May 2008, Rush Hour director Brett Ratner was officially named director, promising the film would return under the series' standard "R" rating rather than as a rumored watered-down PG-13.
 In July 2008, Michael Brandt and Derek Haas were hired as screenwriters to improve on the existing script and complete a new script under the working title Beverly Hills Cop 2009, which would see Foley return to Beverly Hills to investigate the murder of his friend Billy Rosewood.
 The script was eventually rejected, leaving Ratner to work on a new idea.
-In an interview with Empire magazine, Ratner stated, "I'm working very hard on the fourth.
+In an interview with Empire magazine, Ratner said, "I'm working very hard on the fourth.
 It's very difficult, especially since there were three before.
 We're trying to figure out some important things, like, where do we start?
 Is Axel retired?
 Is he in Beverly Hills?
 Is he on vacation?
 Does Judge Reinhold return as the loveable Billy Rosewood?
 Many questions to figure out, but I'm hoping to have a script before film disappears from our existence."